autoreleasefool/runcode.blog/_posts/2021-05-01-writing-a-hive-engine.md

 title: "Creating the Hive Mind — Writing a Hive Engine"
 date: 2021-05-01T16:00:00+00:00
 tags: hive-mind swift artificial-intelligence board-games

 ---

 This post is the 1st post in my series [Creating the Hive Mind — Building an AI for the board game Hive](/posts/creating-the-hive-mind).
 If you're unfamiliar with the topic, start at the beginning and work your way through.
-Feel free to reach out to me on [Mastodon](https://iosdev.space/@autoreleasefool) if you need any clarification or have any suggestions!
+Feel free to reach out to me on [Twitter](https://twitter.com/autoreleasefool) if you need any clarification or have any suggestions!

-## Getting started
+## Getting Started

 My first step in writing the Hive Mind, was to create a robust implementation of the rules of the game, so the AI can play within the rules.
 If the AI must constantly explore moves it can't legally make, a lot of time and resources are wasted, and it could end up choosing a move that isn't even valid.